wang9hu/cheatsheets-and-misc/Terms.md

       - `{ 'typ': 'JWT', 'alg': 'HS256' }`
     - Payload: actual "claim", like unique identifier, expiration time, issuer..., Base64Url encoded.
       - `{ "sub": "1234567", "name": "John Doe", "iat": 14225354532 ...}`
     - Signature: hashing header and payload together with a secret key.
-The primary goal of the signature is to ensure that the message has not been altered during transfer.
+The primary goal of the signature is to **ensure that the message has not been altered** during transfer, message can be decoded without signature
+- <span>SEO (search engine optimization)</span> :
+  - **benifits**:
+    - free of charge
+    - organic traffic is typically consistent once ranking is high
+    - potential to reach massive audience

+  - **How google works**
+    1. crawling and indexation
+       1. google crawlers (spiders) => known urls (seeds) => follow hyperlinks to other pages => repeat
+       2. collected data => create search index

+    2. ranking algorithm
+       1. changed 500 - 600 per year (hard to know exactly)
+       2. speculated factors:
+          1. backlinks: links of a page of one website to another prominent websites
+          2.
 ---

 ### ASCII vs Unicode (UTF-8, UTF-16 & UTF-32)